2025 English Open (snooker): Semi-finals

 In the second semi-final, Allen faced Jones, who made breaks of 92, 84, and 61 as he took a 3–1 lead.
-After the mid-session interval, Allen made breaks of 102 and 62 to tie the scores at 3–3, but Jones won the next two frames to move 5–3 ahead.
+After the mid-session interval, Allen produced breaks of 102 and 62 to tie the scores at 3–3, but Jones won the next two frames to move 5–3 ahead.
 However, Allen made breaks of 68, 67, and 82 to secure a 6–5 victory.
 It was Allen's third consecutive comeback win at the event, having beaten Ding from 0–3 behind in the fifth round and Slessor from 0–4 behind in the quarter-finals.
-It was also the second consecutive night that his match ended after midnight.
+It was also his second consecutive match that ended after midnight.
 "There's a few events in my career I still want to win and the English Open is one of them," Allen said afterwards.
 "The Welsh Open is another and obviously the World Championship.
 I'd love to win tomorrow and make it three out of the four Home Nations events."

 Final

-Mark Allen (pictured at the event with the Steve Davis Trophy) defeated Zhou Yuelong to win his first English Open title and 12th ranking title.
+Mark Allen (pictured at the event) defeated Zhou Yuelong to win his first English Open title and 12th ranking title.
+He received the Steve Davis Trophy (also pictured).